ko1/rubyhackchallenge/EN/3_practice.md

   *
 ```

-`FIXNUM_P(self) && FIXNUM_P(n)` checks if `self` and `n` are `Fixnum`.
+`FIXNUM_P(self) && FIXNUM_P(n)` checks to see if `self` and `n` are both `Fixnum`.
-If they are `Fixnum`, they can be converted into C `int` values so this method returns calculated value with converted integer values.
-Calculated value is converted from C integer value into Ruby's Integer value with `FIX2NUM()`.
+If they are `Fixnum`, they are converted into C `int` values with `FIX2INT()`, and then addition is performed using C `int` values.
+The result is then converted from a C integer value back into Ruby's Integer value with `FIX2NUM()`.

 Note: This definition has a bug.
-See next document.
+See the next document.

 ## `Time#day_before(n=1)`

-Add a method into Time class which returns `n` days ago (default value of `n` is 1).
+Add a method onto the Time class to return the time from `n` days ago (with a default value for `n` of 1).

 Here is an example definition in Ruby.
-It returns reduced time with seconds of 24 hours * `n`.
-To be exact, it will be wrong time (because of complex time calculation, such as leap seconds).
-But we don't care such details because it is an example.
+It returns a result with time reduced by the number of seconds in 24 hours * `n`.
+This is not a complete solution because it will occasionally be incorrect (e.g. when there are leap seconds, daylight saving time, etc).
+We'll ignore these problems here because this is simply an illustrative example.

 ```ruby
 class Time